biolab/orange-hugo/content/blog/2019/2019-09-29-of-carrots-horses-and-fear-of-heights.md

 so that you simulate *his* data, and check how many pairs of *random* variables have a correlation above 0.204.
 It should be around 590.
 You will essentially "replicate" his work, except without collecting any data.
 In any case, you'll get around 590 correlations above the required threshold.

 But I wrote that I typed the numbers into a calculator.
 Sure.
 I don't need Orange for this.
-With 154 variables, there are 154 * 153 / 2 = 11781 pairs.
-Since we agreed he can present any relation from the top 5%, he has 11781 * 0.05 = 590 relations to show.
+With 154 variables, there are 154 \* 153 / 2 = 11781 pairs.
+Since we agreed he can present any relation from the top 5%, he has 11781 \* 0.05 = 590 relations to show.
 There must be around 5% relations in the top 5% of relations.

 <center>* * *</center>

 The story of course follows the dogma of hypothesis testing.
 We test a relation by computing some statistics, like Pearson correlation coefficient, and compare it with the value of this statistics that we would get on random data of this kind.
 This can be done like here.
 We generate a great number of random cases and compute the statistics for each.
 If the tested hypothesis beats all except 3 % of random ones, we say p = 0.03, meaning that "there is only 3% probability that a randomly generated hypothesis would reach such a high score".

 There is of course a faster way to test the significance of the Pearson correlation coefficient.
-Pearson was a smart guy (and my calling its correlaation coefficient a "bullshit score" shouldn't be taken out of the context of the story).
+Pearson was a smart guy (and my calling its correlation coefficient a "bullshit score" shouldn't be taken out of the context of the story).
 Distribution of Pearson correlations for random data is known, so p-values can be computed analytically, without simulation.
 We nevertheless used the simulation in this story to make it more evident what significance testing actually does.

 The story is not without flaws.
 The 11891 hypotheses are not unrelated.
 More importantly, when I wrote that the guy went home unhappy (though grudging), I implied that I proved the lack of correlation.
 With the common null-hypotheses testing you cannot prove the null-hypothesis (in my case: the hypothesis that there is no correlation).
 Applied properly, he can win (if my test proves the correlation), or we call it a draw.
 I can't win.

 The moral of the story is that statistical tests should not be used in the way we use them here.
 They are not a magic bullet for testing the correctness of hypotheses.
 There is not just one but two problems here.

 If the test requires beating 95 % of my random relations, it will incorrectly recognize 5 % of relations as significant.
 This is pretty obvious: the top 5 % of my relations beat the remaining 95 %.
-His random relations will be equally succesful, by pure chance.
+His random relations will be equally successful, by pure chance.
 I knew the test was not failsafe.
 But he cheated: he checked all his relations and brought me those that passed the test.
 This is the skill of the Texas sharpshooter: shooting first, and drawing targets around holes next.
 He just found the relations that were successful by chance.
 For this reason, statistical hypothesis testing requires that you form the hypothesis first, and only then test it on the data.

 But even he wouldn't cheat and he would pick pairs at random, with 5 % threshold, 1 of 20 hypothesis would still be successful by chance, so he would be happy once every full moon, assuming he'd take weekends off.
 In statistics, this is called multiple hypotheses testing.
 You have to account for randomly "successful" hypotheses by using various corrections.
 Let us mention just the Bonferroni correction as the simplest example.